(More pictures are here)

 The IAS was still a very difficult machine to program.
 It was only in 1955 that Hans Maehly developed of a set of reusable subroutines, the FLINT (FLoating point INTerpretative) system, which could basically play the role of a programming language.

-Several "clones" of the IAS machine spread the gospel throughout the nation: the ILLIAC I (Illinois Automatic Computer, 1952) at Chicago's University of Illinois; the ORDVAC (the exact same computer, but delivered to the Ballistics Research Laboratory at Aberdeen Proving Ground); the MANIAC I (1952) at Los Alamos Scientific Laboratory in New Mexico, designed by Nicholas Metropolis; the ORACLE (Oak Ridge Automatic Computer and Logical Engine, 1952 at the Oak Ridge National Laboratory in Tennessee; the AVIDAC (Argonne Version of the Institute's Digital Automatic Computer, 1953 at the Argonne National Laboratory in Chicago); the JOHNNIAC (1953) at RAND Corporation (RAND stands for "Research and Development") in the Los Angeles area (a non-profit "think tank" spun off from the Douglas Aircraft Company to work on military projects), the only computer that ended up using RCA's selectron.
+Several "clones" of the IAS machine spread the gospel throughout the nation: the ILLIAC I (Illinois Automatic Computer, 1952) at Chicago's University of Illinois; the ORDVAC (the exact same computer, but delivered to the Ballistics Research Laboratory at Aberdeen Proving Ground); the MANIAC I (1952) at Los Alamos Scientific Laboratory in New Mexico, designed by Nicholas Metropolis' team; the ORACLE (Oak Ridge Automatic Computer and Logical Engine, 1952 at the Oak Ridge National Laboratory in Tennessee; the AVIDAC (Argonne Version of the Institute's Digital Automatic Computer, 1953 at the Argonne National Laboratory in Chicago); the JOHNNIAC (1953) at RAND Corporation (RAND stands for "Research and Development") in the Los Angeles area (a non-profit "think tank" spun off from the Douglas Aircraft Company to work on military projects), the only computer that ended up using RCA's selectron.
 Despite the fact that all of these machines were built for military purposes, their designs were widely publicized within the academic community, helping create momentum for a computer industry.

 Von Neumann tested the limits of his new computer by trying to solve a problem that no human being had been able to solve: predicting the weather.
-While the IAS became famous for simulating the hydrogen bomb of 1952 (or, better, for proving that Ulam's and Teller's design of the bomb was correct), it was the simulation of air flows that had proved the power of the IAS.
+While the IAS became famous for simulating the hydrogen bomb of 1952 (or, better, for proving that Ulam's and Teller's design of the bomb was correct), it was the simulation of air flows that had proven the power of the IAS.
 In 1952 the IAS machine carried out in ten minutes the weather forecast that took the ENIAC 36 hours.

 Meanwhile, in Britain in February 1946 Alan Turing, who had been commissioned an electronic computer by Britain's National Physical Laboratory, delivered the design for the Automatic Computing Engine (ACE): "Proposed Electronic Calculator", written shortly after VonNeumann's EDVAC paper.
 A key difference between the "VonNeumann architecture" and the Turing architecture was that a VonNeumann computer executed instructions in the sequence in which they were located in memory, whereas Turing's ACE used instructions that contained the address of the next instruction (which could therefore be located anywhere in the memory).
 The Pilot ACE, an incomplete prototype deployed in may 1950, had 1,450 thermionic valves (vacuum tubes).
 However fast (Turing had actually designed a much faster computer than VonNeumann's), Pilot ACE was not practical for programming, and Turing's template was quickly abandoned in favor of John von Neumann's architecture.